brittmagee/ImaginationSoars-SEI23-Project3/readme.md

 #### This application has:

-* Three API models – ....
+* Three API models – Books, Genres, and Shopping Cart
-* CSS styling...
+* CSS styling: Material UI and customizations
 * Wireframes that were designed during the planning process.
 * ERD
 * Deployed online and accessible to the public via Heroku